Struggling with Back Pain in Austin TX?

 One of the most common and painful causes of back pain is a disc bulge or herniation.
 However, it is important to recognize that not all disc bulges or herniation result in pain.
 It has been found through MRI studies that as much as 37% of the American population has a disc bulge or herniation, and the vast majority of them are experiencing no pain or other related symptoms.
 Unfortunately, the people who are experiencing pain often describe it as severe and intense.

 The type of pain that is experienced due to a disc herniation depends on the type and position of the herniation.
 If the damaged disc is irritating a surrounding nerve, shooting pain and weakness into the legs may develop.
-The discomfort is often described as stabbing and lightening like.
-To understand how a disc herniation develops, it is best to think of the disc as a jelly donuts.
+The discomfort is often described as stabbing and lightning.
+To understand how a disc herniation develops, it is best to think of the disc as jelly donuts.
 If the outer edges of the donuts (disc) are damaged over time, most typically from wear and tear, the jelly in the middle of the disc can escape.
 This level of severity can be very difficult to reverse.
-However, chiropractic care has been shown to prevent the advancement of the herniation, and provide relief from the associated pain.
+However, chiropractic care has been shown to prevent the advancement of herniation, and provide relief from the associated pain.

 Subluxations are one of the most commonly overlooked contributors to back pain.
-Subluxation is a medical term used to basically describe a vertebrae in our spine that is out of position.
+Subluxation is a medical term used to basically describe a vertebra in our spine that is out of position.
 When these subluxations occur, normal movement is disrupted, and a cascade of events (including pain) can occur.
 Subluxations can occur anywhere in the spine, and there are almost an unlimited amount of factors that can cause them.

 Causes of subluxations range from physical trauma, stress, and toxins.
 Just as stress can contribute to the formation of an ulcer in the gut, it can also cause physiological changes in the body that result in the vertebrae in our back moving out of position.
 The time frame to correct subluxations varies by the individual, but our team at Applied Chiropractic is trained to find and correct this issue.